pact-foundation/docs.pact.io/website/docs/pact_broker/advanced_topics/troubleshooting.md

   * Manually create the pacticipant with the desired name (recommended)
   * Disable the potential duplicate checking (not recommended).

+To see what has changed between two versions of a pact, see [this guide](https://docs.pact.io/pact_broker/advanced_topics/see_changes_pact).

 ### Manually creating the pacticipant via curl

 If the pact broker requires authentication, include '-u yourusername:yourpassword' in the command.